 When I heard the commotion, I rushed out of the hut where I had spent the night.
 A huge stag was confronting a bull, and they were engaged in a violent struggle.
 They rushed at each other with such rage that the ground shook with their trampling and the air resounded with their cries.
-They were equally matched, but after a time the stag thrust his horns into the bull’s body and the bull fell to the earth with a terrific roar.
-It was finished off with a few strokes from the stag.
+They were equally matched.
+After a long battle, the stag thrust his horns into the bull’s body and the bull fell to the earth with a terrific roar.
+The stag finished him off with a few strokes.

 I paused to consider.
 Should I take that step, or not?